linode/docs/docs/guides/tools-reference/tools/how-to-administer-server-with-cockpit/index.md

 published: 2022-05-04
 modified_by:
   name: Linode
+title: "Monitor and Administer a Server with Cockpit"
-title: "How to Monitor and Administer a Server with Cockpit"
+title_meta: "How to Monitor and Administer a Server with Cockpit"
 contributor:
   name: Jeff Novotny
 external_resources: